openminted/omtd-stack-setup/docs/operations.md

 And we are done!
 You can now use `/dev/vdd` for some other purpose, or destroy it, if you don't need it anymore.

-Expalanation: `pvmove` moves all data stored in `/dev/vdd` to the other physical volumes, while vgreduce removes the volume from LVM.
+Explanation: `pvmove` moves all data stored in `/dev/vdd` to the other physical volumes, while vgreduce removes the volume from LVM.